Davidson Wildcats football: History

 Alumnus Dave Fagg '58 led the 'Cats to a 15–13 record from 1990–92.
 Tim Landis took over for the rest of the 1990s, posting two eight-win seasons in 1998 and 1999.
 In 2000, Joe Susan took over after Landis' departure and led the 'Cats to their first undefeated season with a perfect 10–0 record.
 Susan left immediately after his success and was replaced by Mike Toop, who led the team to an impressive 7–3 season in 2002, the team's second season in the Pioneer Football League.
 In 2003, Stephen B. Smith '66 selflessly gave the football program a grant of two million dollars.

 Scott Abell took the head coaching reigns in 2018.
-In his first season, Abell led the Wildcats to their first winning season since 2007 with a 6-5 record after beating Butler in the last game of the season, by a stonewall defense goal-line stand with 4 stops inside the 2-yard line to end the game.
-Abell subsequently ended the 2019 season with an 8-4 record.
+In his first season, Abell led the Wildcats to their first winning season since 2007 with a 6–5 record after beating Butler in the last game of the season, by a stonewall defense goal-line stand with 4 stops inside the 2-yard line to end the game.
+Abell subsequently ended the 2019 season with an 8–4 record.
 In the spring of 2021 Scott Abell and the Wildcats took the PFL conference championship, in the COVID-19 adjusted spring schedule, the first PFL title in Davidson College history.
-A key victory in the spring 2021 season was 31-25 win at #25 San Diego.
+A key victory in the spring 2021 season was 31–25 win at #25 San Diego.
 The victory snapped San Diego's NCAA record-tying 39 game conference winning streak.
 Davidson followed up their first PFL title with a repeat championship in the fall 2021 season.
-Key victories in the 2021 season included a 28-16 win over San Diego in the conference opener as well as a title-clinching 45-14 win over Drake in the regular-season finale.
+Key victories in the 2021 season included a 28–16 win over San Diego in the conference opener as well as a title-clinching 45–14 win over Drake in the regular-season finale.

+Saj Thakkar was named Davidson College’s 29th head coach on December 17, 2024.

 Davidson's current rivals in football are Stetson, another school that competes in the Pioneer Football League, and Presbyterian College, a PFL team from nearby South Carolina.
 Davidson and Presbyterian compete annually in the Carolina Border Clash with the winner taking home the 1919 Cup.
 1919 refers to the year Davidson and Presbyterian first met on the gridiron.
-Davidson leads the all-time series with PC 16-15-2.
+Davidson leads the all-time series with PC 18–14–2.